spxbhuhb/adaptive/doc/ui/popup.md

     - Disappears if the mouse moves out of the container.
 - primary
     - Shows when the user clicks on the container with the primary button (main action).
-    - Remains if when the mouse moves our of the container.
+    - Remains shown if when the mouse moves out of the container.
+    - Closes if the user clicks outside the popup.
 - context
     - Shows when the user clicks on the container with the secondary button (context menu).
-    - Remains if when the mouse moves our of the container.
+    - Remains shown if when the mouse moves out of the container.
+    - Closes if the user clicks outside the popup.

 Sizing strategy is `fit.content` for all variations.